Obesity hypoventilation syndrome (OHS)Pickwickian syndrome

 When to Contact a Medical Professional

-Mokhlesi B. Obesity-hypoventilation syndrome.
-In: Kryger M, Roth T, Dement WC, eds.
+Mokhlesi B, Tamisier R. Obesity-hypoventilation syndrome.
+In: Kryger M, Roth T, Goldstein CA, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
-6th ed.
-Philadelphia, PA: Elsevier; 2017:chap 120.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 138.

 Mokhlesi B, Masa JF, Brozek JL, et al. Evaluation and management of obesity hypoventilation syndrome.
 An official American Thoracic Society clinical practice guideline.
 Am J Respir Crit Care Med.
 2019;200(3):e6-e24.
 PMID: 31368798 pubmed.ncbi.nlm.nih.gov/31368798/.